 Inclusive hiring first, then speed

 If your organization prioritizes speed over inclusive hiring, it’s nearly impossible to achieve real gains on your inclusion goals.
-While inclusive hiring may slow the process (that’s actually debatable), speed can very easily sideline the inclusivity effort.
+Speed can very easily sideline your inclusivity effort.

 Rather than turning to other forms of sourcing or diversity hacks, hiring teams should take a step back and try to improve their organic candidate pools.
 Job posts that are clear and inclusive will attract larger, more qualified, and more diverse candidate pools.
 And a top KPI of inclusive hiring will ease recruiters’ minds and help your organization meet its long-term goals.